 How Not to Be Speared

 How often have you gotten an email from a source you know?
 Was it really from them?
 Another safety tactic is to resist the urge to click links you get in an email.
-It may seem harmless, like PayPal or GoDaddy or your Bank telling you they need you to update your account or it will be locked.
+It may seem harmless, like PayPal, GoDaddy, or your bank telling you they need you to update your account, or it will be locked.
 But when inspected closely, you’ll notice it’s not from support@thecompany, but rather [email protected] or some other closely named URL.

-To be safe, just go to the browser and log in directly.
-If there is an alert it will show up there.
+To be safe, go to the browser and log in directly.
+If there is an alert, it will show up there.
 If it doesn’t, someone was phishing and trying to spear you.

 Also, check out how to avoid email scams